bomsy/node-odp/README.md

 ### OracleCommand

     OracleCommand(commandString, commandType, commandParameters, connectionObject);

+The constructor takes in parameters and returns a new command object

 ##### commandString

-This can either be a select statement or a function as shown  in the sample code above.
+This can either be a select statement or an oracle function call as shown  in the sample code above.
 This is a required parameter.

 ##### commandType